 Leading the Grassroots Fight

-Common Cause Maryland has led a creative effort to bring attention to the problem of unfair representation in the General Assembly and among Maryland’s congressional delegation as part of the Tame the Gerrymander coalition.
-As a result of the coalition’s efforts, Gov. Larry Hogan created the Maryland Redistricting Reform Commission, a group of citizens tasked with recommending a new approach to redistricting that puts the needs of the people over the needs of politicians.
+as part of the Tame the Gerrymander coalition, Common Cause Maryland has led a creative effort to bring attention to the problem of unfair representation in the General Assembly and among Maryland’s congressional delegation.
+Thanks to the coalition’s efforts, Gov. Larry Hogan created the Maryland Redistricting Reform Commission, a group of citizens assigned to recommend a new approach to redistricting that puts the needs of the people over the needs of politicians.
 The Commission, which included Common Cause Maryland board member Michael Goff, recommended the creation of an independent citizen commission to draw districts using objective and nonpartisan criteria in a transparent process.
 See the Commission’s recommendations here.

 We are keeping up the pressure to pass these reforms through the legislature.

-Marylanders scored an important victory in the U.S. Supreme Court last year when the Court ruled in a unanimous decision that their First Amendment challenge to Maryland’s gerrymandered congressional districts must have its day in court.
+Marylanders scored an important victory in the U.S. Supreme Court last year when the Court ruled unanimously that law student Steve Shapiro's First Amendment challenge to Maryland’s gerrymandered congressional districts must have its day in court.
 Previously, a trial judge threw out the case without allowing it to be heard by a three-judge panel, as is required in most challenges to redrawn maps.
-The lead plaintiff, Steve Shapiro, is an active Common Cause Maryland volunteer.
+Shapiro, the original plaintiff, is an active Common Cause Maryland volunteer.
 Common Cause submitted an amicus brief supporting his view that the state’s congressional districts violate the First Amendment rights of Maryland residents.
 Hear Common Cause’s teleconference previewing oral arguments and read our attorney’s take on how they went.

 Tame the Gerrymander Events